 - Be a paying member of OTW by eight weeks prior to the election.

-- Be at least 18 years old at the time of the election.
+- Be at least 18 years old at the time of declaring candidacy.

-- Be a current member serving as staff on a standing committee of the OTW.
+- Be a current member serving as a volunteer on a standing committee of the OTW.

-- Have served as a staffer for a total of 9 months (excluding hiatus) prior to the month in which the election will occur.
+- Have served as a volunteer for 9 of the 12 months prior to the month in which the election will occur.